raganwald/raganwald.github.com/_posts/2014-04-10-mixins-forwarding-delegation.md

 }, Cell);
 {% endhighlight %}

-This business of having an `if (alive())` in the middle of a method is a hint that cells are stateful.
-We can extract this into a FSM with delegation:
+One of the many insights from [Understanding the Four Rules of Simple Design][4r] is that this business of having an `if (alive())` in the middle of a method is a hint that cells are stateful.

+We can extract this into a state machine using delegation to a property:

 {% highlight javascript %}
 var Alive = {